Former Mozilla CTO: 'Chrome Won'

 Did that actually happen?
 I know they basically badgered Eich out of the company for his failure to adopt Valley Values(tm) in is political activity, but he voluntarily stepped down.
 Were any employees actually fired?

-Subverted from the inside (Score:3)
+Subverted from the inside (Score:5, Interesting)

 Maybe Chrome is winning because Mozilla/Firefox is basically chromified now.
 I use it basically for a combination of historical reasons and because it feels like I have more control more easily over the privacy and security settings, but I am very dissatisfied with a lot of things that have come into Firefox, including this rapid-versioning system that they adopted.
 It's friggin' stupid that they've been copying Chrome so much, and there's not a lot of reason to continue to using Firefox except that I'm used to it.